 Guts is an important skill in Ravenloft.
 Some areas inflict penalties for Guts rolls, generally somewhere between -1 and -3, with some incredibly warped and evil places being -4 (the Garden of Lead), or terribly and obviously corrupt locations of extreme power being -5 (the site of the Whispering Tyrant's burial).
 Characters do not receive bonuses for each Rank they have attained.
 Finally, some creatures impose additional penalties (generally no more than -1 or -2, except in extreme circumstances).
-In this way, parties who know they hunt terrible creatures in evil locations can expect modifiers as steep as -4 or -5.
+In this way, parties who know they hunt terrible creatures in evil locations can expect modifiers as steep as -4 or -5, or even -6.
 In these cases, it is extremely useful to use magical means for aid, tell heartening tales to each other or listen to an inspiring flute, and invest in edge that may aid in resisting fear.
 Finally, after encountering a particular creature several times, characters may gain a +1 to Guts rolls vs. fear of these creatures.

 Monster Lore and Occult: